Upload-Academy/azerothcore-daisy/README.md

 # WoS Daisy

-Bark!
+Woof!
 Daisy is a World of Solocraft project.

-Daisy is a set of Python tools that can extract (`extrtactor.py`) information about the tables in an [AzerothCore](https://www.azerothcore.org/) database, specifically the `acore_world` database, but that can be configured.
+Daisy is a set of Python tools that can extract (`extractor.py`) information about the tables in an [AzerothCore](https://www.azerothcore.org/) database, specifically the `acore_world` database, but that can be configured.
 Once this data is extracted, Daisy can then generate all the templates and files needed to make manipulating an AzerothCore database much, much easier using her second tool: `daisy.py`.

 ## Why?